Home

 Computer Cleaning - Items that you will need:

-• Anti-Static Wrist Band - Worn to protect your delicate computer components from static electricity damage.
-You can read about Static Electricity here.
+• Anti-Static Wrist Strap - Worn to protect your delicate computer components from static electricity damage.
+You can read about Static Electricity here and click here to view an antistatic wrist strap.

 • Compressed Air - This will release air to blow away dust and debris from hard-to-reach areas of your computer such as your motherboard, memory cards and fan blades.